QUT-eResearch/semaphore/README.md

 Semaphore
 =========

 Semaphore is a collection of tools to assist in (semi-)automating the process of modelling and analysing ecosystem dynamics using Australian data.
 The process involves data transformations, model execution and calibration, and result verification.
 More information can be found in our blog http://semaphoreblog.wordpress.com

 The hightlight of Sempahore is a [workflow management system](http://semaphore.n2o.net.au) that provides a web interface for user to manage and run experiments online.
-The workflow management system requires the execution service component contained in this repository.
+The workflow management system requires the [execution service](https://github.com/QUT-IFE-eResearch/semaphore/tree/master/services/executor) component contained in this repository.
 The source code for the workflow management system can be accessed from a seperate GitHub repository: https://github.com/QUT-IFE-eResearch/semaphore_wms

-Different components are organised into main sub directories under this repository:
+This repository contains the source code of various tools organised into main sub directories:

-###1. execution-service
+###1. service/executor
 The modelling of Carbon and Nitrogen dynamics in the ecosystem involves running a simulation program such as Century (www.nrel.colostate.edu/projects/century).
 Normally, a researcher needs to download or request such program, install, and run it on their computer.
 This directory contains a web application that provide a HTTP RESTful interface to run a model simulation on the cloud without the need to download and install the program locally.
 This tool is basically a web service wrapper for the modelling software.